-Dandruff, medically known as seborrheic dermatitis, affects millions of people worldwide.
-While not a serious medical condition, it can cause significant discomfort and embarrassment.
-Anti-dandruff shampoos are the first-line treatment, but with so many options available, choosing the right one can be challenging.
-This guide will help you understand dandruff and select the most effective anti-dandruff shampoo.
+Dandruff, a mild form of seborrheic dermatitis, affects millions of people.
+While not serious, it can cause discomfort and embarrassment.
+Anti-dandruff shampoos are the first-line treatment, but with so many options, choosing the right one can be hard.
+This guide explains dandruff and how to pick the most effective shampoo.

 Understanding Dandruff

-Dandruff occurs when the scalp sheds skin cells at an accelerated rate.
-The primary cause is Malassezia, a yeast-like fungus naturally present on the scalp.
-Other contributing factors include excess sebum production, sensitivity to hair products, and stress.
+Dandruff occurs when the scalp sheds skin cells faster than normal.
+The main trigger is Malassezia, a yeast-like fungus naturally present on the scalp.
+Other factors include excess sebum, sensitivity to hair products and stress, often alongside an itchy scalp.

 Key Anti-Dandruff Ingredients